lonsty/stackedit-workspace/docs/Concurrency vs Parallelism.md

-## Concurrency
+## 并发 Concurrency
 > Concurrency is about dealing with lot of things at once.
+CPU 在

-## Parallelism
+## 并行 Parallelism
 > Parallelism is about doing lot of things at once.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDEzOTk4NTMsMTU5OTYxODI0OV19
+eyJoaXN0b3J5IjpbMTc2MTYxODU4LC0xMzQxMzk5ODUzLDE1OT
+k2MTgyNDldfQ==
 -->